 St Andrew’s church at Roker in Sunderland is built, it contains features by the artists William Morris and Edward Burne-Jones and is known as ‘the cathedral of the Arts and Crafts movement’.

 Newcastle United Football Club are the champions in the top tier of English football, wining the First Division title with 51 points in a division of 20 teams.
-Sunderland finish in 10th place and Middlesbrough finish in 11th place.
+Sunderland finish in 10th place and Middlesbrough finish 11th.

 The Wallsend-built RMS Mauretania takes the coveted Blue Riband prize for her eastbound transatlantic voyage.